ceph/ceph/doc/radosgw/multisite.rst

 =========================

-All gateways in a multi-site configuration retrieve their configurations from a ``ceph-radosgw`` daemon that is on a host within both the master zone group and the master zone.
-To configure your gateways in a multi-site configuration, choose a ``ceph-radosgw`` instance to configure the master zone group and master zone.
+All gateways in a multi-site configuration retrieve their configurations from a ``ceph-radosgw`` daemon that is on a host within both the master zonegroup and the master zone.
+To configure your gateways in a multi-site configuration, choose a ``ceph-radosgw`` instance to configure the master zonegroup and master zone.

 Create a Realm
 --------------

-A realm contains the multi-site configuration of zone groups and zones.
+A realm contains the multi-site configuration of zonegroups and zones.
 The realm enforces a globally unique namespace within itself.

 #.
 Create a new realm for the multi-site configuration by opening a command
-   line interface on a host that will serve in the master zone group and zone.
+   line interface on a host that will serve in the master zonegroup and zone.
    Then execute the following:

    .. prompt:: bash #